robmasocco/AOS-TAG/ideas.md

 - Spinning locks, in the form of spinlocks, to guard status-critical data structures.
 Critical sections involving these have been kept as small and quick as possible, and are meant to be executed ASAP, so we'd like some speed also while locking.
 But we're not coding interrupt handlers, so we don't need the additional overhead that comes when blocking IRQs, which is why we use only the basic APIs.
     One last word about the ***condition structure* lock**: could we have used an *rwlock* there, instead of a spinlock?
 Sure, most of the time this is accessed by readers and a lock is really needed only to prevent a particularly bad race condition, so why the full exclusion?
 Because compared to spinlocks, especially when the critical section is short, rwlocks are [slow](https://www.kernel.org/doc/html/latest/locking/spinlocks.html#lesson-2-reader-writer-spinlocks), effectively slower than using a fully exclusive spinning lock.
 Considering that the critical sections that involve such structure are only made of one or two simple atomic operations, the choice has favored spinlocks instead of rwlocks.

-## ACCESS TO THE BST-DICTIONARY

-There's just an rw_semaphore to acquire and release: as a reader when making a query, as a writer when cutting an instance out or adding one.
-It is embedded into the data structure and its usage is part of the normal operations.

 ## ACCESS TO AN INSTANCE, REMOVAL, ADDITION

 There are 4 kinds of threads: *receivers*, *senders*, *removers*, *adders*.